Frozen Synapse: Frozen Synapse Red

+Frozen Synapse Prime

+A remake for consoles, called Frozen Synapse Prime and developed by Double Eleven, was released on PlayStation Vita on 24 September 2014.
+Versions were later made available for PlayStation 3, PC (via Steam), and Android.
+It includes a modified user interface, as well as 3D graphics; the core gameplay remains the same with a few tweaks, and the singleplayer campaign is identical.
+Some modifications were also made to the multiplayer system.
+As of 2024, the game is no longer available on Steam and its multiplayer servers are shut down.

 Reception

 The game has received generally favourable reviews, holding a score of 85/100 on Metacritic, with particular praise for its "newly composed, evocative" soundtrack.
 It won the 'Audience Award' at the 2012 Independent Games Festival and was held to be the 2011 Strategy Game of the Year by PC Gamer US.

-It has also received praise for its soundtrack, which gaming commentator John "TotalBiscuit" Bain has dubbed "The best soundtrack since Deus Ex."
+It has also received praise for its soundtrack, which gaming commentator John "TotalBiscuit" Bain has dubbed "The best soundtrack since Deus Ex".

-Remake

-A remake for consoles, called Frozen Synapse Prime, was released on PlayStation Vita on 24 September 2014.
-Versions were later made available for PlayStation 3, PC (via Steam), and Android.

 Sequel

 Mode 7 released a similar project titled Frozen Cortex (formerly Frozen Endzone) on 19 Feb 2015.
 The game incorporated similar strategy and planning gameplay elements but applied to an American football-like sport.
 A sequel, Frozen Synapse 2, for Windows, Mac and Linux was originally planned to be released in 2016 but was pushed back to 2018.